axilleas/doxygen-example/README.md

 Generate HTML will be located in the location specified by the Doxyfile, in this case `./doxygen/documentation/html`.

-- If also generating a PDF, an extra step is required:
+- If also generating a PDF, an extra step is required. **this can take a long time, especially on large projects**:
     - On Windows:

     ```